-- Discrete Monitor Timings (DMT) is an older standard still in use on some analog display devices.
-Enable this setting if your display device requires DMT. - Coordinated Video Timings (CVT) Standard became the VESA standard on March 2003.
-CVT supports higher resolutions better than other timing standards. - Fixed Aspect Ratio Timing forces the displayed image to retain the aspect ratio of the mode rather than aspect ratio of the analog display device - Note: The driver may place a black border around the displayed image, as needed. - Enable doublescan for lower resolution modes.
+- General Timing Formula (GTF) is an older but widely used timing standard.
+However, newer displays are switching to the CVT standard. - Discrete Monitor Timings (DMT) timing is a set of pre-defined VESA timings.
+VESA updates this standard every year.
+If DMT timing is available for a specific mode, the NVIDIA display driver normally selects it instead of the GTF standard. - Coordinated Video Timings (CVT) became the VESA standard on March 2003.
+CVT supports higher resolutions better than other timing standards. - Fixed Aspect Ratio Timing forces the displayed image to retain the aspect ratio of the mode rather than aspect ratio of the analog display device - Note: The driver may place a black border around the displayed image, if appropriate and needed. - Enable doublescan for lower resolution modes.
 Enabling this setting greatly improves image quality at lower resolutions, which is most useful for full screen video or computer games.